Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 This is the period that defines the modern HK experience.
 The Chinese regulatory crackdown on tech, education, and fintech companies (2021) hit HK-listed stocks directly.
 Evergrande's collapse and the subsequent Chinese real estate contagion (2021-2023) demolished Real Estate and related sectors.
 These weren't sentiment cycles.
 They were structural and regulatory shifts.

-The -41.66% excess in 2023 is the largest single-year underperformance gap in the HK backtest and one of the largest in the entire study.
-The sectors the strategy was buying.
-Real Estate, Communication Services, didn't recover.
+The -41.66% excess in 2023 is the largest single-year underperformance gap in the HK backtest.
+The sectors the strategy was buying (Real Estate, Communication Services) didn't recover.
 They kept falling as the China real estate crisis worsened and regulatory uncertainty persisted.

 2025: Sharp reversal, +42.35%